 Isoniazid (Nydrazid, Laniazid).
 Isoniazid has been used for decades to treat latent tuberculosis (patients with positive skin tests for tuberculosis, without signs or symptoms of active tuberculosis).
-Most patients with isoniazid-induced liver disease only develop mild and reversible elevations in blood levels of AST and ALT without symptoms, but approximately 1-2% of the patients develop isoniazid-induced hepatitis.
+Most patients with isoniazid-induced liver disease only develop mild and reversible elevations in blood levels of AST and ALT without symptoms, but approximately 0.5% to 1% of the patients develop isoniazid-induced hepatitis.
 The risk of developing isoniazid hepatitis occurs more commonly in older patients than younger patients.
-The risk of serious liver disease is 0.3% in healthy young adults, and rises to more than 2% in patients older than 50.
-An estimated 5-10% of the patients who develop hepatitis go on to develop liver failure and require liver transplantation.
+The risk of serious liver disease is 0.5% in healthy young adults, and rises to more than 3% in patients older than 50.
+At least 10% of the patients who develop hepatitis go on to develop liver failure and require liver transplantation.
 The risk of isoniazid liver toxicity is increased with chronic regular alcohol intake, and with concomitant use of other medications such as Tylenol and rifampin (Rifadin, Rimactane).

 Early symptoms of isoniazid hepatitis are fatigue, poor appetite, nausea, and vomiting.
 Jaundice may then follow.
 Most patients with isoniazid hepatitis recover fully and promptly after stopping the drug.
 Severe liver disease and liver failure mostly occur in patients who continue to take isoniazid after the onset of hepatitis.
 Therefore, the most important treatment for isoniazid liver toxicity is early recognition of hepatitis and discontinuation of the isoniazid before serious liver injury has occurred.